quchen/articles/fbut.md

     interpreter.
   - **User interaction:** How to read user input, how to send back the result?

-Depending on prior knowledge, this might take you anywere from a couple of minutes to a weekend.
+Depending on prior knowledge, this might take you anywhere from a couple of minutes to a weekend.
 Don’t be afraid of the weekend end of the spectrum, you’ll learn a *lot* in the process!